openwms/spring-data-generic/README.md

 - NoSQL Adapter for the MongoDB solution
 - RDBMS Adapter for relational databases

 An adapter has to implement a generic set of CRUD operation.
-The `Ameba Data DMS` component uses one or more adapter implementations to provide high-level functionality to the business application.
+The `Interface21 Data DMS` component uses one or more adapter implementations to provide high-level functionality to the business application.

 ### Building Dossiers of Documents

-Building a structured dossier of documents is one of the high-level functions that `Ameba Data DMS` provides.
+Building a structured dossier of documents is one of the high-level functions that `Interface21 Data DMS` provides.
 What is the key aspect of a structured dossier?
 Is it different to a set of documents?
 A dossier contains folders where each folder may contain documents and where a document may exist in multiple folders.
 The dossier itself has metadata assigned, like a folder or document has.